jpohara12/workshop/Assignment1.md

 Cuadros, D.F., Li, J., Branscum, A.J. *et al.* Mapping the spatial variability of HIV infection in Sub-Saharan Africa: Effective information for localized HIV prevention and control. *Sci Rep* **7,** 9093 (2017). https://doi.org/10.1038/s41598-017-09464-y

+Reason to why datasets can be misleading, out of data, and misrepersenting the problem

  **Quote:** "Under the premise that in a resource-constrained environment such as Sub-Saharan Africa it is not possible to do everything, to everyone, everywhere, detailed geographical knowledge about the HIV epidemic becomes essential to tailor programmatic responses to specific local needs."
 (Cuadros et.al, 2017)

 The quote mentions how Sub-Saharan Africa is a resource constrained area.
 Those mentioning how most of it is not developing or in the process of developing.
 With the states that a lot of the countries are in right now, it makes it hard for government or researchers to gather information in a uniform fashion.
 Thus showing how much they have to rely on geospatial data and bottom-up processing to be able to fill gaps that they are missing.
 This can be used to show how data science and machine learning are necessary for this process of development.